Nivalyx/osu-wiki/wiki/Contests/en.md

 #### Best of/Community Choice

-"Best of" was a yearly voting contest out to select the best beatmaps in the given year.
+The Best of/Community Choice is a yearly voting contest that is being held to sort out the beatmaps that are being deemed most popular by the community <!-- https://osu.ppy.sh/home/news/2021-02-05-community-choice-2020-results --> in the given calendar year.

 It was succeeded by [Community Choice](#community-choice) in 2017.

 | Year | Mode | ![Gold Crown][GCrown] | ![Silver Crown][SCrown] | ![Bronze Crown][BCrown] | Results |
 | :-- | :-: | :-- | :-- | :-- | :-- |